Why Sign Up for 199?

 How To Get Transcript Notation

-For step-by-step instructions on how to complete the transcript notation process, view the student Transcript Notation informational document.
+For step-by-step instructions on how to complete the transcript notation process, view the student Transcript Notation informational document on the Internship and Career Center page on Internship Transcript Notation.
 If your internship employer would like more information about the transcript notation process, please refer them to the employer transcript notation page.